How to Trace the Owner of a Vehicle

 Using the Driver and Vehicle Licensing Agency to Trace an Individual

 If you live in either Scotland, England or Wales, you are able to contact the DVLA to trace another driver.
 They can provide you with the name and address of the person who is the registered owner of a certain vehicle.
-Generally to be able to do this you need to have a valid reason for wanting it.
+Generally, to be able to do this you need to have a valid reason for wanting it.
 The process of obtaining it involves writing to the DVLA outlining your reasons for needing the information.
 You can also use the V888 form which is available on the DVLA website.
-There's a nominal fee of 2.50GBP to get this information, but in doing so, it's essential that you can provide the registration number of the car, as well as the make, model and date of accident.
+There's a nominal fee of 2.50GBP to get this information, but in doing so, it's essential that you can provide the registration number of the car, as well as the make, model and date of the accident.

 Ultimately, if you're involved in an accident with someone who is unwilling to provide you with their contact details, it's likely that they either think they're responsible for the accident or simply aren't lawfully in possession of the vehicle.
 Most people who realise the collision was purely an unfortunate accident will be willing to cooperate with you to resolve the situation as quickly as possible.